craftingcity/RollHighOrDie/Selections Glossary/Features/Features.md

 #### Ineligible to Gain
 Unless otherwise stated, you may only ever gain a given Feature once.

 Some Features are exclusive with other Features.
-If you have these other Features, you are ineligible to gain the exclusive Feature.
+A given Feature will list Features that, if you have gained, make you ineligible to gain that Feature.